Henrique-O-S/SDLE_Project1/README.md

 ### Conflict Handling

 At any point, if data discrepancies occur among any participants in the system (either between servers or between clients and servers), a merge process will be initiated.
 In the event of conflicts, the most recently updated data will take precedence.
-Conflicts are resolved during read operations, ensuring that write operations are never rejected, to protect user experience.
+Conflicts between causally unrelated data are resolved during read operations, ensuring that write operations are never rejected, to protect user experience.

 ### Methods